 We think so too!
 Welcome to the team Daniel.

 Altogether Autism has two reference groups we call on for their expertise regarding our more complex requests.
-Our Consumer Reference Group is made up of people with autism, and parents and caregivers of people of all ages on the spectrum.
+Our Consumer Advisory Group is made up of people with autism, and parents and caregivers of people of all ages on the spectrum.
 Each member can provide input from their valuable ﬁrst-hand knowledge and experience with autism.
-Our Professional Expert Group is our other reference group, made up of professionals from a range of disciplines and occupations including psychologists, occupational therapists, lawyers, paediatricians, speech and language therapists, and our very own in-house researchers.
+Our Professional Advisory Group is our other reference group, made up of professionals from a range of disciplines and occupations including psychologists, occupational therapists, lawyers, paediatricians, speech and language therapists, and our very own in-house researchers.

 This article originally appeared in the Altogether Autism Journal, Issue 2, 2016.